Thermobaric weapon: Soviet, later Russian

 Other examples include the semi-automatic command to line of sight (SACLOS) or millimeter-wave active radar homing guided thermobaric variants of the 9M123 Khrizantema, the 9M133F-1 thermobaric warhead variant of the 9M133 Kornet, and the 9M131F thermobaric warhead variant of the 9K115-2 Metis-M, all of which are anti-tank missiles.
 The Kornet has since been upgraded to the Kornet-EM, and its thermobaric variant has a maximum range of 10 km and has a TNT equivalence of 7 kg.
 The 300 mm 9M55S thermobaric cluster warhead rocket was built to be fired from the BM-30 Smerch MLRS.
 A dedicated carrier of thermobaric weapons is the purpose-built TOS-1, a 24-tube MLRS designed to fire 220 mm thermobaric rockets.
 A full salvo from the TOS-1 will cover a rectangle 200 by 400 m.
 The Iskander-M theatre ballistic missile can also carry a 700 kg thermobaric warhead.

-Many Russian Air Force munitions also have thermobaric variants.
+Many Russian Air Force munitions have thermobaric variants.
 The 80 mm S-8 rocket has the S-8DM and S-8DF thermobaric variants.
 The S-8's 122 mm brother, the S-13, has the S-13D and S-13DF thermobaric variants.
 The S-13DF's warhead weighs only 32 kg, but its power is equivalent to 40 kg of TNT.
 The KAB-500-OD variant of the KAB-500KR has a 250 kg thermobaric warhead.
 The ODAB-500PM and ODAB-500PMV unguided bombs carry a 190 kg fuel–air explosive each.
+ODAB-1500 is a larger version of the bomb.
 The KAB-1500S GLONASS/GPS guided 1500 kg bomb also has a thermobaric variant.
 Its fireball will cover a 150 m radius and its lethal zone is a 500 m radius.
 The 9M120 Ataka-V and the 9K114 Shturm ATGMs both have thermobaric variants.

 In September 2007, Russia exploded the largest thermobaric weapon ever made, and claimed that its yield was equivalent to that of a nuclear weapon.
 Russia named this particular ordnance the "Father of All Bombs" in response to the American-developed Massive Ordnance Air Blast (MOAB) bomb, which has the backronym "Mother of All Bombs" and once held the title of the most powerful non-nuclear weapon in history.
-The Russian bomb contains a charge of approximately 7 tons of a liquid fuel, such as pressurized ethylene oxide, mixed with energy-rich nanoparticles, such as aluminum, surrounding a high explosive burster that when detonated created an explosion equivalent to 39.9 tons of TNT.